 Write less code, prototype faster & reduce errors

-Improve modularity and reusability
+Improve reproducibility, modularity and reusability

 Increase code efficiency, scalability & portability